gicking/NeoHWSerial/README.md

 The **NeoHWSerial** class is a drop-in replacement for the Arduino built-in class `HardwareSerial`.
 It adds the capability to handle received characters with a user-defined function *during* the RX interrupt.
 This can improve performance significantly by eliminating all processing associated with storing and retrieving characters in the ring buffer **and** all polling code that constantly checked for new characters: `available` and `read` are unnecessary.

 Note: This is a minor update of [NeoHWSerial by SlashDevin](https://github.com/SlashDevin/NeoHWSerial) for AVR.
 Changes:
-  - updated to Arduino IDE >=v1.5.6 library format (see [here](https://arduino.github.io/arduino-cli/latest/library-specification/))
+  - updated library structure to Arduino IDE >=v1.5.6 library format (see [here](https://arduino.github.io/arduino-cli/latest/library-specification/))
   - pass UART status byte to user receive function.
-Required e.g. for break detection in [LIN bus](https://en.wikipedia.org/wiki/Local_Interconnect_Network)
+Required e.g. for break detection for [LIN bus](https://en.wikipedia.org/wiki/Local_Interconnect_Network)
   - support optional storing to ring buffer after return from user routine via return value

 ### Installation

-1. Download the NeoHWSerial master zip file.
-2. Extract all files into a tempory working directory.
-3. Create a `NeoHWSerial` subdirectory in your `Arduino/libraries` directory.
+This library can be installed via the library manager of the Arduino IDE.

 ### Usage